shikhalev/ppruby/doc/ppruby-en.md

     * `rubyconnection_icon.lrs` — icon for `TRubyConnection`.
   * `pprubydsgn.pas` — registration components in IDE.
   * `ppruby.lpk` and `ppruby.pas` — package source.

+### Conditional defines

+* `RUBY_STATIC` — static mode.
+Use early binding in compile-time.
+  In this mode also the next defines have meaning:
+  * `RUBY19`, `RUBY20` and (in a nearest future) `RUBY21` — Ruby
+    library version;
+  * `RUBY_LIB` — Ruby library name macro.
+This is setted automatocally in dependence of version above and OS defines (`DARWIN`, `UNIX` except `DARWIN`, `WINDOWS`).

+    Autoname for `UNIX` correspond to Debian distribution, but it may be changed to Gentoo one by define `GENTOO`.
+If you use any other distro with another Ruby library name, tell me please.

+  The correct way to change defines above — in `rbdefs.inc` or in package settings.

+* `RUBY_DYNAMIC` — dynaic mode.
+Use late binding at run-time.
+  Library name and version will selected as described below in unit `ruby.pas` description.